gayatri267/PyverilogTutorial/README.md

 top_state.png is also generated which is the graphical representation of the state machine.

 ![top_state.png](http://cdn-ak.f.st-hatena.com/images/fotolife/s/sxhxtxa/20140101/20140101045835.png)

 ### Code Generator
 Finally, pyverilog can be used to generate verilog code from the AST representation of RTL.
-We will be using 'test.py' for demonstrate
+We will be using 'test.py' for demonstrate.
 A Verilog HDL code is represented by using the AST classes defined in 'vparser.ast'.
-Run the below command to see how AST representation in test.py gets translated to verilog code
+Run the below command to see how AST representation in test.py gets translated to verilog code.
 ```
 python test.py
 ```